You will assimilate to me

 The reorganization of the fragments around one recurrent word is, of course, a brilliant poetic and editorial feat.
 Césaire’s use of anaphora and epistrophe has generated many fruitful debates over the years.
 Nevertheless, these debates have concentrated for the most part on what Zadi-Zaourou would call symbolic and rhythmic functions.
 Zadi-Zaourou, for instance, finds an affinity between Césaire’s use of repetition and négro-africaine oral forms (169-175).
 James Arnold, on the other hand, argues that the connection must be drawn to print predecessors, in particular, to the Christian-socialist poet Charles Péguy (“Beyond” 264).
 Though order of composition does not belie or support any of these assessments, repetition clearly served an editorial function in addition to any purported symbolic or rhythmic function.
 In enough cases to give us pause, poetic segments were bound together by repetition after they were individually composed.
 Seen from a bibliographical point of view, the spontaneity of the Césairean “cry” must give way to the surgical pedantry of mark-up.

-The maneuver, to join together while marking the original boundaries of blocks of text—a perfect image of the topological fields opened up by migrant textuality—will resurface in many different guises in the other 70+ transpositions from the typescript to the 1946 edition, or the 90+ transpositions from the 1946 edition to the Jahn texts.
-In Chapter 5 we explore this conversation that text has with itself, away from the historical and geographical considerations of this chapter, to study, at the most inhuman, abstract level, the topology of all text.
+The maneuver, to join together while marking the original boundaries of blocks of text—a perfect image of the topological fields opened up by a migrant textuality—will resurface in many different guises in the other 70+ transpositions from the typescript to the 1946 edition, or the 90+ transpositions from the 1946 edition to the Jahn texts.
+In Chapter 5 we explore this conversation that text has with itself, away from the historical and geographical considerations of this chapter, to study, the general transformation of the text from typescript to print.
 In the next, though, we prepare ourselves for such cold imaginaries with an earthy divertimento: the tale of the High Noon ghost.